erikarvstedt/extra-container/README.md

 extra-container build NIXOS_CONTAINER_CONFIG_FILE
     Build the container config and print the resulting NixOS system etc path

+    This command can be used like 'add', but options related to starting are not supported

 extra-container list
       List all extra containers